Kraken vs. Blues Prediction & Picks - October 14

 Kraken vs. Blues Prediction & Picks: Line, Spread, Over/Under - October 14

-The St. Louis Blues (0-0-1) host the Seattle Kraken (0-2) at Enterprise Center on Saturday, October 14 at 8:00 PM ET on ESPN+, BSMW, and ROOT Sports NW, with both teams fresh off of a loss.
-The Blues are coming off a 2-1 shootout defeat to the Dallas Stars, while the Kraken were beaten by the Nashville Predators 3-0 in their most recent outing.
+The Seattle Kraken (0-2) square off against the St. Louis Blues (0-0-1) at Enterprise Center on Saturday, October 14 at 8:00 PM ET on ESPN+, BSMW, and ROOT Sports NW.
+The Kraken were defeated by the Nashville Predators 3-0 in their most recent game, while the Blues are coming off a 2-1 shootout loss to the Dallas Stars.

 Catch over 1,000 out of market NHL games, plus original programming, with ESPN+ or the Disney Bundle.